oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Lastly, the inclusion of Asterix the Gaul may present another avenue for the future of Arminius.
 Throughout history, Germans have placed Arminius into a class of his own away from the other barbarian leaders.
 Today, there may be a home for Arminius amongst the other ancient European chieftains.

+[^85]: Michael K. Prince, *War and German Memory: Excavating the Significance of the Second World War in German Cultural Consciousness* (Lanham: Lexington Books, 2010), 41.

 [^86]: Brechtken, “Leaving the Forest: ‘Hermann the German’ as Cultural Representation from Nationalism to Post-Modern Consumerism,” 334.